FridgeSharon/Dual-microservice-Todos/README.md

 - Returning proper HTTP codes on missing info or failures instead of throwing errors.
 - Extracting some shared code between the two Microservices into Node Modules.
 - Better validation of input to prevent injections and arbitrary code executions.
+- Normalizing the Date format, and making it localTime (currently GMT)

 All of these could be implemented given a few more hours, I decided to serve this code as it is in this state.